-Ringkjøbing's a3 standalone BCA reflects its (1) strong capitalisation, with a 17.1% tangible common equity (TCE)/risk-weighted assets (RWAs) ratio and a 13.0% TCE/total assets ratio as of December 2020; (2) relatively high profitability, that held up relatively well despite the coronavirus-induced economic disruption, and improving efficiency; and (3) solid funding profile, reflecting ample deposits and low reliance on market funding.
+Ringkjøbing's a3 standalone BCA reflects its (1) strong capitalisation, with a 17.8% tangible common equity (TCE)/risk-weighted assets (RWAs) ratio and a 12.8% TCE/total assets ratio as of June 2021; (2) relatively high profitability, that will exceed pre-corona levels, and improving efficiency; and (3) solid funding profile, reflecting ample deposits and low reliance on market funding.
 However, the bank's BCA is constrained by elevated asset risks from a loan book which is somewhat concentrated by geography, industry and single borrowers.